I take it you survived Thanksgiving.

 How Not To Tear Your Lights Down

 Avoiding this is actually very easy.
 First, use a spotter so that you aren’t alone.
 Have your spotter hold the ladder at the bottom and warn you if it begins to move.
-Beforehand, you’ll want to ensure that your ladder is firmly placed at the proper angle so that it will not shift.
+Beforehand, you’ll want to ensure that you place your ladder firmly at the proper angle.
+Your goal is to prevent the ladder from shifting at all.

 “The rule of thumb is four to one.”
 It rhymes, so you can remember it.
 For every four feet of ladder height that you’ll be using, the base of the ladder should stand one foot away from the wall.
-An eight foot ladder should be angled so that the base is two feet from the wall, for example.
+You should angle an eight foot ladder so that the base is two feet from the wall, for example.

 OSHA adds that you should also have three feet worth of ladder sticking above the landing at the top, for what it’s worth.
 That means, in general, that you should use a ladder three or four feet taller than the wall.
 If you can anchor the ladder at the landing, even better.